Perlite

 Care notes

-Wet perlite before adding to a system or you will breathe the dust.
-Wear a mask when handling dry.
-Standard component in coir-perlite hydroponic mixes; rarely used alone except in some dutch-bucket setups for fast-draining crops like strawberries.
+Wet perlite before adding it to a system, or you will breathe the dust; wear a silica-filtering mask when handling it dry, since perlite is largely silicon dioxide.
+It is a standard component of coir-perlite hydroponic mixes and is rarely used alone except in some Dutch-bucket setups for fast-draining crops like strawberries.

 Crops that work in perlite